 Each week we report on the biggest happenings in the IT industry.
 From major leadership changes to initiatives and pain points, DiscoverOrg is working to show you where the most prime selling opportunities are.

 With Forrester reporting that anywhere from 2/3 to 90% of the buyer’s journey is already complete by the time they speak with a vendor, we know that timing is everything when it comes to prospecting.
 In order for a seller to come out on top they must be efficient in two things.
 Firstly, they need to know WHEN to reach out – i.e knowing when prospects are in need of your services and being able to capitalize on those opportunities quickly.
 Secondly, they need to be more informed about their prospect’s currently environment, pain points, and initiatives in order to be the most educated seller.
 Don’t waste your prospect’s time.
 Speak directly to their needs by being the first to know about Triggers happening at their business.
-These triggers are STRONG indicators that an organization is willing, able and ready to purchase.
+These scoops are STRONG indicators that an organization is willing, able and ready to purchase.

 These Companies All Had Huge Leadership Changes:

 PricewaterhouseCoopers has recently named James Shira as Chief Information Security Officer.
 Previously, Shira served as Head of IT Security & Compliance at Zurich Insurance Group.
 Internal sources have indicated that the company is researching wireless security as it relates to their internal networks and is prepared to begin spending toward enhancing their current wireless security protocols.
 Sources have indicated plans for major business transformation initiatives including new investments in collaborative technologies, data analytics and mobile functionalities within the next three years.
 The company named Sigal Zarmi Chief Information Officer, Global Operations in January of 2015.